Knock.com is a mortgage lender that aims to solve the problem of tricky timing when trying to buy and sell a home at the same time.

 |💵 Mortgage payments||Interest free loan for overlapping mortgage payments, repairs, and other costs||Line up your home sale and purchase to avoid overlapping costs|

-While this can help you line up two sales, you’ll have to navigate the sale on your own — and you’re very unlikely to earn as much money as you might on the open market.
-You’ll also have to contend with iBuyers’ pricey fees and lack of room for negotiation.
+While iBuyers offer flexible closing timelines — usually one week to several months — that can help you line up your home sale with a new home purchase, you’ll have to navigate the transaction on your own — and you’re very unlikely to earn as much money as you might on the open market.
+You’ll also have to contend with iBuyers’ pricey fees (often 5% or more) and lack of room for negotiation.

 Should you sell your home to Knock.com?